dlprado/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 2. What does it mean to “fork” a repo?
 Forking is taking a repo so you can make changes to a project without affecting the original repo
 ### 3. What does it mean to “clone” a repo?
+Cloning is making a local exact copy of all of the code in a repo.
 ### 4. What is a push?

 ### 5. What is a pull?